pryv/dev-site/source/faq-api.md

 ### Is the stream structure declared globally or at the level of each user account ?

 The stream structure is independent from one user account to another.
-It is declared and managed by apps: the stream structure can be created by the app when the user logins for the first time for example.
+It is declared and managed by apps: the stream structure can be created by the app when the user logs in for the first time for example.

 We advise you to maintain a list of streams following [this template](https://docs.google.com/spreadsheets/d/1UUb94rovSegFucEUtl9jcx4UcTAClfkKh9T2meVM5Zo/edit?usp=sharing).